Dog-Friendly Southern Highlands, NSW: Visiting with a Dog

 The most dog-friendly cafe in the region is RAW & WILD Market & Cafe in Bowral.
 As well as dogs being welcome in the outdoor dining area, they also have their own menu.
 In the past it has included Doggie Organic Beef Pasta, plus ask about Dogacinos.

 The cafe can also provide mats and water bowls for your pooch.
-Enter the outdoor dining area from the carpark at the rear of the cafe.
+Enter the outdoor dining area directly from the carpark at the rear of the cafe.
+If making a booking online, tick the box that you are bringing a dog.

 Raw & Wild Market & Cafe